frankzappasmustache/CS140_JAVA/assignments/week6/self_check/chapter6.md

 ```java
 Scanner input = new Scanner("test.dat");
 ```
-> Assuming the file was not previously created in a previous part of the code,
+> Assuming the file was not created in a previous part of the code,
 > the line should read as follows:
 ```java
 Scanner input = new Scanner(new File("test.dat"));